mpv-player/mpv/DOCS/man/options.rst

     .. admonition:: Example

         ``--input-ipc-client=fd://123``
+        ``--input-ipc-client=handle://123``

     .. note::

         To use this option on Windows, the fd must refer to a wrapped (created by ``_open_osfhandle``) named pipe server handle with a client already connected.
+Alternatively, the Windows HANDLE can be passed by prefixing it with handle:// if mpv inherited it from the parent.
 The named pipe must be created duplex with overlapped IO and inheritable handles.
 The program communicates with mpv through the client handle.

     .. warning::